Keeping forks synchronized

-You can also enable fork syncing at any later time by going to Settings > Fork syncing for the forked repository.
 Syncing is enabled by default.
+You can disable or enable fork syncing at any time later by going to Repository Settings > Workflow > Fork syncing for the forked repository.

 What gets synced?

-When performing automatic synchronization, Bitbucket Server updates the fork as follows:
+When performing automatic synchronization, Bitbucket updates the fork as follows:

-If upstream and your fork have diverged, so that each has changes that are not in the other, Bitbucket Server will not perform a merge automatically.
-When you visit the branch in Bitbucket Server, you have the option to manually synchronize the branch.
+If upstream and your fork have diverged, so that each has changes that are not in the other, Bitbucket will not perform a merge automatically.
+When you visit the branch, you have the option to manually synchronize the branch.